-The final project will be a research proposal and/or public policy proposal due on November 21.
-In addition you must turn in a one-page typed project plan by October 19 and you must turn in a self (& other) evaluation on November 23.
+The final project will be a research proposal and/or public policy proposal due on November 20 at 10 AM.
+In addition you must turn in a one-page typed project plan by October 18 and you must turn in a self (& other) evaluation on November 22.
 You will have points deducted from the final project if any of these required components are late.
+(Assignments are due at 10 AM.
+We give a 5 min grace period and after that count the assignment as late.)